 Rubrics for Kindergarten and First Grade were developed the summer of 2018 to support teachers in reporting their students' proficiency of Kindergarten and First Grade Georgia Standards of Excellence in ELA, math, social studies and science.
-The Kindergarten and First Grade Rubrics were further refined during the spring of 2019.
-Rubrics for second and third grade were developed during the spring of 2019.
 Using the rubrics the scale of 1-4 will be determined.
-Here are the links to the revised rubrics:

-- Kindergarten Rubrics

-- First Grade Rubrics

-- Second Grade Rubrics

-- Third Grade Rubrics
+It is important to note that a student, who scores a 3 in the first 9 weeks, could score a 2 on the second nine weeks.
+The student's performance can vary due to the demands of the standards.
+Here is a link to those rubrics: Kindergarten Rubrics and First Grade Rubrics